-HTC EVO Design 4G rumored to be headed to Boost MobileAlex Wagner - Deputy Managing Editor, News Desk
+HTC EVO Design 4G rumored to be headed to Boost MobileAlex Wagner - Editorial Director of News and Content

 Following a report from earlier this month that claimed that the HTC EVO 3D will soon be making its way to Virgin Mobile, a new rumor has surfaced alleging that a different HTC-made handset on Sprint will be heading to one of the Now Network's prepaid brands.
 A source speaking to Pocketnow says that the HTC EVO Design 4G is headed for Boost Mobile, and that a release could happen before the end of this quarter.
 The site also claims that Boost's EVO Design 4G will feature Android 4.0 Ice Cream Sandwich as well as mobile hotspot support.